-Exercise Your Right to Vote on November 3, 2020
+Exercise Your Right to Vote

 The Montgomery School District Board of Education, which includes Rocky Hill Borough, is made up of nine seats.
 Elected members serve three-year terms.
 Each January, the Board elects a Board President and Vice President.